 Since its inception in 2015 (although our collective experience spans decades), Whitefusion has established a reputation for integrity, attention to detail, and a willingness to pitch in with whatever needs doing.
 Our team scales to the needs of each project, large or small.
-Generally speaking, you’ll be working with these friendly people:
+Generally speaking, you’ll be collaborating alongside:

 1997: Netscape Navigator 4 was released, and Jared got his professional start building websites.
 Since then, he has worn many hats, from graphics design to programming to marketing to copywriting.
-These days, he relishes leading a creative team to launch the next great app or web project, exploring the streets of Portland, Oregon, and going on fun adventures with his wife and two children.
+These days, he relishes leading a creative team to launch the next great app or web project, exploring the streets of Portland, Oregon, and going on fun outdoor adventures.
 And podcasting.
 Always podcasting.

 Thanos undertakes to wipe out half of all life in the universe.
 (Can the Avengers stop him in time??!!)

 It’s a royal wedding!
 Congrats to the happy couple, the Duke and Duchess of Sussex aka Harry and Meghan.
 Whitefusion launches its all-new website, along with a renewed focus on key markets such as education, startups, content creators, and non-profits.

 A prototype 3D printer can now print fully functional human skin.